Scam Trends

 Spoofing Known Contacts

 Caller ID cannot be fully trusted.
-Using device-based unknown caller silencing can provide a false sense of security around known calls.
-In family emergency scams, for example, callers may use spoof a known contact number and this will not be detected by any of the controls above on devices even when paired with blocking tools provided by your carrier.
+In family emergency scams, for example, callers may spoof a known contact number and this will not be detected by any of the controls above.
 Learn more about how Caller ID spoofing works.

 Important Unknown Callers

-At Savi, we spend a lot of time thinking not just about how to block malicious calls, but also about how to surface the unknown, but wanted (and potentially important) calls.
-This may be a call from your kid's school, a delivery app, or a ride-share service.
-As your voicemail gets crowded with so many calls being silenced, it's easy to lose track of these important calls as well.
+At Savi, we think not just about how to block malicious calls, but also how to surface the unknown but important calls — your kid’s school, a delivery app, a ride-share service.
+As voicemail gets crowded with silenced calls, it’s easy to lose track of these too.

 Tips for Best Results

-• Layer protections: Use phone settings + carrier service + another scam protection app like Savi
+• Layer protections: Use phone settings + carrier service + a scam protection app like Savi

 • Check voicemail: Legitimate callers leave messages